 2. Purpose, Duties, and Responsibilities.
 The Committee’s purpose is to assist the Board in the discharge of its responsibilities related to the compensation and benefits provided by the Company to its Chief Executive Officer (the “CEO”) and Executive Officers (as defined below) and other employees, except as may otherwise be delegated by the Board to another Board committee.
-As used herein, “Executive Officers” shall mean (i) each direct report to the Company’s CEO, excluding any administrative staff, (ii) a current or prospective employee with a total annual compensation target of $1,000,000 or more, (iii) employees of the Company at the level of executive vice president or above, (iv) Section 16 officers (as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934), and (v) such other executive officers as determined from time to time by the Committee in its sole discretion; provided, however, that “Executive Officers” does not include the CEO.
+As used herein, “Executive Officers” shall mean (i) each direct report to the Company’s CEO, excluding any administrative staff, and (ii) Section 16 officers, as defined in Rule 16a-1(f) under the Securities Exchange Act of 1934, provided, however, that “Executive Officers” does not include the CEO.
 Among its specific duties and responsibilities, the Committee will:

 - Establish the Company’s general compensation philosophy and oversee and approve the development, adoption and implementation of compensation policies and programs that function to attract, motivate, and retain the Company’s executive talent and its leadership pipeline, and assess whether such policies and programs establish appropriate incentives.